-There are only a few stations of this type around the world, normally one or two per satellite system.
+There is a limited number of stations of this type around the world at one to three sites per satellite system with one antenna for each satellite of the operational fleet, which sums up to around 50-60 primary ground stations operated by the GSO MetSat operating agencies.
 They are equipped with antennas of approximately 10 m to 18 m diameter and typically operate with a minimum elevation angle of 3They are equipped with G/T) of such stations is of the order of 23 dB/K. Typical bandwidths of the transmissions from present generation GSO MetSat networks are between 2 MHz and 20 MHz depending on the characteristics of the instrument and the modulation methods employed.

 In this context, it should be noted that MetSat systems for which assignments have been notified after 1 January 2004, the band 1670-1675 MHz will not be protected against harmful interference from applications in the mobile-satellite service (MSS) and therefore no longer usable for new MetSat systems.

-For next generation GSO MetSat systems (to be operational around 2015) the data rates and the associated bandwidth requirements for the downlink of instrument data will significantly increase (in the order of 100 to 300 Mbit/s).
-Thus higher frequencies such as the bands 7 450-7 550 MHz, 18.0-18.3 GHz (Region 2), 18.1-18.4 GHz (Regions 1 and 3), 25.5-27 GHz will need to be used.
+For next generation GSO MetSat systems currently under development and to be deployed in the timeframe 2016–2026 as outline in Fig. 1-4 the data rates and the associated bandwidth requirements for the downlink of instrument data from these GSO MetSat systems will significantly increase (up to 800 Mbit/s).
+Thus, higher frequencies than the band 1 670–1 698 MHz such as the bands 7 450-7 550 MHz (Raw Data Transmission on the Electro-L and FY-4 series), 8 025–8 400 MHz (GOES-R), 18.0-18.3 GHz (Region 2), 18.1-18.4 GHz (Regions 1 and 3) (Himawari and FY-4 satellites), and in particular the band 25.5-27 GHz (Main Data Acquisition (MDA) on the Meteosat Third Generation (MTG) series) will have to be used.

 2.2.2 GSO MetSat data dissemination